 They soften the blows that may follow.
 This is especially important if you’re disagreeing with someone in public, and one of you may end up looking dead wrong and foolish.

 How you disagree is as important as what you say.
 Maddow continued to look and sound pleasant.

 If you sound snappish or irritable, your argument may turn into a quarrel just because of how you sound and look.

 That’s always a danger when you argue with anyone.
 It’s OK to have an honest, civil,respectful argument.
-But it’s not OK to let the argument degenerate into a quarrel.
+But it’s not OK to let an argument become a quarrel.